Senegal: Hospitality

-Hospitality, in theory, is given such importance in Senegalese culture that it is widely considered to be part of the national identity.
-The Wolof word for hospitality is "teranga" and it is so identified with the pride of Senegal that the national football team is known as the Lions of Teranga.
+Hospitality, in theory, is highly valued in Senegalese culture and is widely considered part of national identity.
+The Wolof word for hospitality is "teranga" and it is so identified with the pride of Senegal that the national football team is known as Les Lions de la Téranga.

 Sport

 Senegalese play many sports.
 Wrestling and football are the most popular sports in the country.
 Senegal will host the 2026 Summer Youth Olympics in Dakar, making Senegal the first African country to host an Olympic event.

 Senegalese wrestling is the country's most popular sport and has become a national obsession.
-It traditionally serves many young men to escape poverty and it is the only sport recognized as developed independently of Western culture.
+It traditionally serves many young men to escape poverty.
+It is the only sport recognized as developed independently of Western culture.

 Football is a popular sport in Senegal.
-In 2022 the national team beat Egypt to win the Africa Cup of Nations for the first time, and they were runners-up in 2002 and 2019.
-They became one of only three African teams to ever reach the quarter-finals of the FIFA World Cup, after Cameroon in 1990 and before Ghana in 2010, defeating holders France in their first game in 2002.
+In 2022, the national team beat Egypt to win the Africa Cup of Nations for the first time.
+They were runners-up in 2002 and 2019.
+They became one of only five African teams to ever reach the quarter-finals of the FIFA World Cup, after Cameroon in 1990 and before Ghana in 2010, defeating holders France in their first game in 2002.
 Senegal qualified for the 2018 FIFA World Cup in Russia, and for the 2022 FIFA World Cup in Qatar.

 Senegal has traditionally been one of Africa's dominant basketball powers.
-The men's team performed better than that of any other African nation at the 2014 FIBA World Cup, where they reached the playoffs for the first time.
+The men's team performed better than any other African nation at the 2014 FIBA World Cup, reaching the playoffs for the first time.
 The women's team won 19 medals at 20 African Championships, more than twice as many medals as any competitor.
 When the country hosted the 2019 FIBA Women's AfroBasket, 15,000 fans flocked to the Dakar Arena which is registered as a record attendance for basketball in Africa.
 Senegal was one of the continent's pioneers in basketball as it established one of Africa's first competitive leagues.

-In 2016, the NBA announced the launch of an Elite's Academy in Africa, and more precisely in Senegal.
+In 2016, the NBA announced the launch of an Elite Academy in Africa, specifically in Senegal.

 The country hosted the Paris–Dakar rally from 1979 until 2007.
-The Dakar Rally was an off-road endurance motorsport race which followed a course from Paris, France, to Dakar, Senegal.
+The Dakar Rally was an off-road endurance motorsport race that ran from Paris, France, to Dakar, Senegal.
 The competitors used off-road vehicles to cross the difficult geography.
 The last race was held in 2007, before the 2008 rally was canceled a day before the event due to security concerns in Mauritania.
-The Ocean X-Prix of the electric off-road championship Extreme E was also hosted in Senegal.
+The 2021 Ocean X-Prix of the electric off-road championship Extreme E was also hosted in Senegal.

+The 2026 Summer Youth Olympics are planned to be held in Dakar, Senegal.